yanyanh5945/yanyanh5945.github.io/README.md

-# Xiaolong's Academic Webpage!
+# Yanyan's Academic Webpage!

-This is the source code for my personal [academic webpage](https://xiaolongw1223.github.io/).
+This is the source code for my personal [academic webpage](https://yanyanh5945.github.io/).

 - Theme and template from [wowchemy](https://wowchemy.com/)
 - Build by [Hugo](https://gohugo.io/)

-I obtained lots of inspirations from the websites of [Dongdong Tian](https://me.seisman.info), [Leonardo Uirda](https://www.leouieda.com/), [Seogi Kang](https://sgkang.github.io/) and my Ph.D. advisor [Jiajia Sun](https://sites.google.com/view/jiajiasun).
+I obtained lots of inspirations from the websites of [Xiaolong Wei](https://xiaolongw1223.github.io/), and [Xiaoyang Li](https://xiaoyang-rebecca.github.io//).

-## Latest update: 04/25/2022
+## Latest update: 09/12/2023